gudangada/gada-ui/README.md

 ## File Organization

-* src/components : used for all the react components
+* `src/components` : used for all the react components
-  * /core : contains all those components that have finalized design on figma
+  * `/core` : contains all those components that have finalized design on figma
+  * `/lab` : contains all the experimental components that shouldn't be exported with the npm package
-* src/hocs : any
+* `src/hocs` : contains generic higher order components
-* src/styles : contains all the stuff related to theming, including tokens for colors, typography and mui component's overrides
+* `src/styles` : contains all the stuff related to theming, including tokens for colors, typography and mui component's overrides etc.

 ## Branch Structure